 The portion of Route 1 between downtown Tacoma and Tacoma Community College will continue to operate using the same schedule and routing as the current service.
-The future Route 1 will connect with the new BRT service near Commerce Street Station.
+The future Route 1 will connect with the new BRT service near the Commerce Street transfer area.